 Loans from not-for-profit lenders

 There are organisations that provide an alternate source of funding.
-Businesses can apply for up to £25,000 in funding and similar to the government startup loan scheme, individuals will be paired with an experienced mentor/ business advisor who can help them with their application as well as any further guidance needed.
+Dental businesses can apply for up to £25,000 in funding and similar to the government start up loan scheme, individuals will be paired with an experienced mentor/ business advisor who can help them with their application as well as any further guidance needed.

 Peer to peer lending

 Peer-to-peer lending is another fairly new way to obtain the funds you need for a startup.
 It is similar to crowdfunding where there are a number of investors on an online platform that you can reach.
 The majority of these peer-to-peer lenders have online loan applications and also have loan calculators so you can set the loan amount and term that suits you best and you can see beforehand what your monthly repayments will look like.